gajus/paddy/README.md

 $messenger->has('error');
 ```

-### Templates
+### Message Holder

-You can use the default template to display messages:
+Use the message holder when you intend to display messages to the end user:

 ```php
 $messenger->send('a');